 - 11.3 Colleagues: Any discretionary element to the reward structure for colleagues is required to be administered in accordance with the applicable Human Resources and Development policy.
-Discretionary severance payments can be made only in accordance with our policy on Permitted Payments & Benefits.
-These are referred to more fully within the Managing Conflicts of Interest Policy. - 11.4 Third Parties: Discretionary payments may be made for the benefit of third parties who are not residents, service users or colleagues only in the context of: - Home Group's gifts and hospitality policy set out within:

-Managing Conflicts of Interest Policy; Or

-• the settlement of a claim or dispute - this is an area in which special considerations apply detailed within relevant delegated authorities.
+Discretionary payments can be made only in accordance with our policy on permitted payments and benefits.
+These are referred to more fully within the Managing Conflicts of Interest (Gifts, hospitality, benefits and payments) policy. - 11.4 Third Parties: Discretionary payments may be made for the benefit of third parties who are not residents, service users or colleagues only in the context of: - Home Group's gifts and hospitality policy set out within Managing Conflicts of Interest (Gifts, hospitality, benefits and payments)policy; or - the settlement of a claim or dispute.
+This is an area in which special considerations apply detailed within relevant delegated authorities.

-12. INCOME
+12. Income

-- 12.1 The policy of the Group is to maximise income from: - capital and revenue grants from central government, local government and other bodies, within the relevant terms: - investment income, within the framework of the Treasury Investment Policy agreed by the Home Board; - fees and charges deriving from the provision of management and other in-house works or services to third parties, subject to the Rules of Home Group Limited and any legal or other requirements with which Home Group must comply. - 12.2 With respect to income from rents, the Home Board will determine annually, in the context of Home Group Strategy, the overall rent setting strategy, within the scope allowed by statute and regulation (e.g. rent restructuring regulations).
-The Home Scotland board has a role in approving the annual rent review and rent setting policy for Home Scotland. - 12.3 With respect to income from service charges, it is the policy of Home Group that service charges should be set at a level which is at least sufficient to cover the expected annual costs of providing such services, whilst providing an efficient management service. - 12.4 Tenders or bids for existing or new revenue contracts must be reviewed in accordance with delegated powers set annually by the Home Board.
-Contracts and contract variations must be signed by a colleague with delegated authority to do so. - 12.5 All colleagues must ensure that all income due to Home Group is collected and banked promptly, recorded properly, and accounted for in an appropriate manner, as directed by the Chief Financial Officer. - 12.6 Amounts due to Home Group may only be written off in line with the provisions set out within the relevant delegated authorities. - 12.7 Further detailed guidance on rent and service charge income is given within operational policies and procedures.
+- 12.1 The policy of the Group is to maximise income from: - capital and revenue grants from central government. local government and other bodies, within the relevant terms: - investment income. within the framework of the Treasury Investment Policy agreed by the Home Board; - fees and charges deriving from the provision of management and other in-house works or services to third parties, subject to the Rules of Home Group Limited and any legal or other requirements with which Home Group must comply. - 12.2 With respect to income from rents the Home Group Board will determine annually, in the context of Home Group Strategy, the overall rent setting strategy, within the scope allowed by statute and regulation (e.g. rent restructuring regulations).
+The Home Group Scotland board has a role in approving the annual rent review and rent setting policy for Home Group Scotland. - 12.3 With respect to income from service charges, it is the policy of Home Group that service charges should be set at a level which is at least sufficient to cover the expected annual costs of providing such services, whilst providing an efficient management service. - 12.4 Tenders or bids for existing or new revenue contracts must be reviewed in accordance with delegated powers set annually by the Home Group Board.
+Contracts and contract variations must be signed by a colleague with delegated authority to do so.

+- 12.5 All colleagues must ensure that all income due to Home Group is collected and banked promptly, recorded properly, and accounted for in an appropriate manner as directed by the Chief Financial Officer. - 12.6 Amounts due to Home Group may only be written off in line with the provisions set out within the relevant delegated authorities. - 12.7 Further detailed guidance on rent and service charge income is given within operational policies and procedures.
 With respect to grant income, reference should be made to the detailed guidance provided by Homes England and other grant giving bodies.